Liar's Poker: Biographical section

 Lewis was an art history student at Princeton University who wanted to break into Wall Street to make money.
 He describes his almost pathetic attempts to find a finance job, only to be roundly rejected by every firm to which he applied.
 For example, in 1982 Lehman Brothers had rejected his employment application.
 He then enrolled in the London School of Economics to gain a master's degree in economics.

 While in England, Lewis was invited to a banquet hosted by the Queen Mother, where his cousin, Baroness Linda Monroe von Stauffenberg, one of the organizers of the banquet, purposefully seated him next to the wife of the London managing partner of Salomon Brothers.
-She hoped that his intelligence might impress her enough for her to suggest to her husband that Lewis be given a job with Salomon Brothers.
+Lewis's cousin hoped that his intelligence might impress the partner's wife enough to suggest to her husband that Lewis be given a job with Salomon Brothers.
 The strategy worked, and Lewis was granted an interview and subsequently received a job offer.

 Lewis then moved to New York City for Salomon's training program.
 Here he was appalled at the sophomoric, obtuse and obnoxious behavior of some of his fellow trainees as they were indoctrinated into the money culture of Salomon Brothers and the Wall Street culture as a whole.

 From New York, Lewis was shipped off to the London office of Salomon Brothers as a bond salesman.
 Despite his lack of knowledge, he was soon handling millions of dollars in investment accounts.
 In 1987 he witnessed a near-hostile takeover of Salomon Brothers but survived with his job.
 However, growing disillusioned with his work, Lewis quit the firm at the beginning of 1988 to write this book and become a financial journalist.
-The first edition was published October 17, 1989.
+The book was published October 17, 1989.